Economy of Niger: Mining

 The Niger mining industry is the main source of national exports, of which uranium is the largest export.
 Niger has been a uranium exporter since the 1960s and has had substantial export earnings and rapid economic growth during the 1960s and 1970s.
 The persistent uranium price slump has brought lower revenues for Niger's uranium sector, although it still provides 72% of national export proceeds.
 When the uranium-led boom ended in the early 1980s the economy stagnated, and new investment since then has been limited.
 Niger's two uranium mines—SOMAIR's open pit mine and COMINAK's underground mine—are owned by a French-led consortium and operated by French company Orano.

 As of 2007, many licences have been sold to other companies from countries such as India, China, Canada and Australia in order to exploit new deposits.
 In 2013, the government of Niger sought to increase its uranium revenue by subjecting the two mining companies to a 2006 Mining Law.
 The government argued that the application of the new law will balance an otherwise unfavorable partnership between the government and Areva.
 The company resisted the application of the new law that it feared would jeopardize the financial health of the companies, citing declining market uranium prices and unfavorable market conditions.
 In 2014, following nearly a year long negotiation with the government of Niger, Areva agreed to the application of 2006 Mining Law of Niger, which would increase the government's uranium revenues from 5 to 12%.
+The 2023 coupe led by General Abdourahamanem Tiani caused major changes to the uranium industry and it's companies.
+In June 2025 Niger announced that it would be nationalizing the uranium industry as part of a wave of "anti french policies".